-The Logitech G703 weighs in at 107.2 grams, not bad for a large mouse and especially good for wireless large mouse.
+The Logitech G703 weighs in at 107.2 grams, not bad for a large mouse and especially good for wireless large mouse, the HERO edition shaves off about 10 grams coming in at 95 grams.
 The shape, weight and the Pixart PMW3366 makes the Logitech G703 an absolute monster performer.

 If you haven’t read any of the other reviews, the PMW3366 is a flawless sensor which means no spinning out, no acceleration and a wide range of effective DPI maintaining 1:1 input.
 Lift off distance is low and Logitech’s software allows for surface tuning to avoid any mistracks.
 You’re getting a top-tier sensor and tracking from the Logitech G703.